ChrisAshtear/Zomboid-Server-Stats-Reporter/README.md

 # Discord
 ![](/assets/discord.png)

 This is a small bot that will report the current date in the server.
 Currently, you have to create your own bot to use this code.
+See
+[Setting up a bot.](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) You only need to follow the parts on the discord site to create a bot and get the token, then paste the token into the docker compose file.

 # Setup Notes